Mohsen Rafighdoost: Interviews

+These revelations shed light on the IRGC’s involvement in international assassinations against Iranian opposition figures.

+Personal life

 In 1995, Mohsen Rafighdoost's brother, Morteza Rafighdoost, was sentenced to ten years imprisonment for bank fraud.
 After this, Supreme Leader Ali Khamenei appointed a board of trustees and made the Bonyad-e Mostazafen va Janbazan subject to parliamentary scrutiny.

 Rafighdoost's personal fortune is said to be worth the equivalent of many millions of dollars.
 When asked about his personal wealth, Rafighdoost has responded: "I am just a normal person, with normal wealth, but if Islam is threatened, I will become big again."